UgegeDaniel/jakk-frontend/README.md

 ## JAKK Features

 - A user upon visiting the app, sees a sign up / log in form of which a username, email and password are required.
-- Upon provision of valid credentials, users are allowed access to their dashboards that displays user history on a line or bar chart
+- Upon provision of valid credentials, users are allowed access to their dashboards that displays user history on a line or bar chart.
+- Conversely, upon provision of invalid credentials, users are notified with error messages.

 <!-- concepts and apis employed -->